Surgery Partners, Inc. (SGRY) Bundle

 Initial capital/funding

-Primarily funded through private capital investments in its early stages, setting a precedent for leveraging external funding for growth.
+The company was primarily funded through private capital investments in its early stages, setting the precedent for leveraging external funding to fuel its aggressive growth strategy.

 Surgery Partners, Inc. (SGRY) Ownership Structure